Ewa Thompson

 Ewa Majewska Thompson (born 1937) is a Polish-American literary scholar, slavicist, and cultural critic.
 She is Professor Emerita of Slavic Studies at Rice University in Houston, Texas, where she taught from 1970 until her retirement in 2006.

 A specialist in Russian literature, Central and Eastern European cultural history, and postcolonial theory, Thompson is recognized as one of the first scholars to systematically apply colonial discourse analysis to Russian imperial culture.

 She is best known for her book Imperial Knowledge: Russian Literature and Colonialism (2000), which argues that Russia used literature to justify and normalize its imperial domination of neighboring nations.

 She was the editor of the Sarmatian Review.

 Early life and education

-Thompson was born in 1937 in Kovno (Kaunas), Lithuania, to a Polish family displaced by the Soviet annexation of Eastern Poland.
+Thompson was born in 1937 in Kaunas, Lithuania, to a Polish family displaced by the Soviet annexation of Eastern Poland.
 After the Second World War, she was raised in Gdańsk, Poland, in modest circumstances that she has described as formative for her sensitivity to issues of power, exclusion, and cultural survival.

-Initially trained as a pianist, Thompson studied at the Sopot Conservatory of Music, receiving an M.F.A. in 1963.
+Initially trained as a pianist, Thompson studied at the Conservatory of Music in Sopot, receiving an M.F.A. in 1963.
 In the same year, she completed a B.A. in English and Russian at the University of Warsaw.
 Pursuing her interest in literature and philosophy, she emigrated to the United States for doctoral study, earning a Ph.D. in comparative literature from Vanderbilt University in 1967.